Auburn Basketball Review – Week 11 (Vandy, UGA)

 But it’s now time for the star of the game…I know Samir was the high man with 17 points, but Saturday was Allen Flanigan’s coming out party.
 I loved watching Allen’s tape coming out of high school, he reminded me of an old school basketball player the way he would bully himself to the basket.
 Ranked only a three-star prospect, Bruce saw that Allen could be special, and now we have yet another diamond in the rough in the Pearl era.
 Flanigan scored a career high 12 points on Saturday, while also going 2-3 from deep.
 If Allen adds that to his game, Bruce will have no choice but to get the freshman more minutes.
 The defense against Anthony Edwards was also noteworthy, not giving the future NBA lottery pick any room to breathe at all.

 Week 12 Preview

 This week is going to be a tough test for Auburn.
 On Wednesday the team hits the road to head to Tuscaloosa for a game against the Tide.
-Alabama has really started to play well over the past month, even though the numbers in the win column don’t show that.
+Alabama has really started to play well over the past month, even though the numbers in the win column don’t show that, and even some people are on the side of Bama for their college basketball picks against the spread.
 Alabama can really get up and down the floor, so It’s going to be a tough test for Bruce and company to slow down that attack.